probprog/anglican/code/README.md

 the language.
 [Introduction to __m!__](doc/intro.md) explains how to write and run programs in __m!__.

-You are welcome to write programs which call inference, as well as extend __m!__ with new algorithms, propose changes, and fix bugs.
+Everyone is welcome to write programs which call inference, as well as to extend __m!__ with new algorithms, propose changes, and fix bugs.
 Consult the [developer guide](doc/devel.md) for details.